Digital Marketing

 3. Invest in SEO

-Email marketing has consistently proved itself as one of the most reliable forms of lead and sales generation.
+Email marketing has consistently proven itself to be one of the most reliable forms of lead and sales generation, especially in the world of small business digital marketing.

-Email inboxes are private spaces, and any person who gives you access to their email is implicitly building a connection with you.
+Email inboxes are private spaces, and anyone who grants you access to their inbox is implicitly establishing a connection with you.

 Thus, if you give them engaging content, they’re extremely likely to reward you with a sale.

-Segmentation is also something that is ignored in small business email marketing.
+Segmentation is also often ignored in small-business email marketing.
 Every person in your audience has different expectations of your business.
 Identify what these needs are and send them different emails.

 For instance, a customer with a steady purchase history will expect a different approach compared to someone still evaluating your business.

 You must measure engagement rates to create the right audience segments.
-Schedule different campaigns for them, and you’ll manage to boost sales while producing highly relevant email content.
+Schedule separate campaigns for them, and you’ll boost sales while producing highly relevant email content.

 When starting with digital marketing, it’s best to pick a single social media platform and explore how it works for you.